 The 16 halls, eight on each floor, have a trapezoidal shape and have been tiled with an ingenious technical solution.

-The space has been divided into a square central span, covered by a ribbed cross vault held up by semi-columns in coral crushed stone on the ground floor and trilobite marble pillars on the first floor, while the remaining triangularspaces are covered by pointed barrel vaults.
-The different keystones of the crosses are decorated by anthopomorphous, zoomorphous and phytomorphous elements.
+Space has been divided into a square central span, covered by a ribbed cross vault held up by semi-columns in coral crushed stone on the ground floor and trilobite marble pillars on the first floor, while the remaining triangular spaces are covered by pointed barrel vaults.
+The different keystones of the crosses are decorated by anthropomorphous, and zoomorphic elements.

-They are furnished of lavatory and washbasin and placed side by side by little rooms probably used as changing rooms or appointed for housing bathtubs for the ablutions.
+They are furnished with lavatory and washbasin and placed side by side by little rooms probably used as changing rooms or appointed for housing bathtubs for the ablutions.

-Although nowadays impoverished, the sculpture set is of very great interest and gives a significant evidence of the former decorative body, once characterized also by a wide chromatic range of the used materials: mosaic tesserae, glazed majolica tiles, glassy paste and wall paintings.
+Although nowadays impoverished, the sculpture set is of very great interest and gives significant evidence of the former decorative body, once characterized also by a wide chromatic range of the used materials: mosaic tesserae, glazed majolica tiles, glassy paste, and wall paintings.

-At the end of the 1700 and on the first decades of the 1800 some local writers and historiographers could admire and describe the traces of some of them.
+At the end of the 1700 and in the first decades of 1800 some local writers and historiographers could admire and describe the traces of some of them.

 …”Castel del Monte is of outstanding universal value in its formal perfection and its harmonious blending of cultural elements from Northern Europe, the Muslim world and classical antiquity.
 It is a unique masterpiece of medieval military architecture reflecting the humanism of its founder: Frederick II of Hoenstaufen”.